mikermcneil/fleet-kubequery/README.md

 `kubequery-clusterrolebinding` is a ClusterRoleBinding that binds the cluster role with the service account.

 `kubequery-config` is a ConfigMap that will be mounted inside the container image as a directory.
 The contents of this config map should be similar to `/etc/osquery`.
-For example, osquery.flags, osquery.conf, etc. should be part of this config map.
+For example, kubequery.flags, kubequery.conf, etc. should be part of this config map.

 `kubequery` is the Deployment that creates one replica pod.
 The container launched as a part of the pod is run as non-root user.